 What is the citation impact of Dutch publications in the various scientific disciplines?
 In which fields of science does the Netherlands perform best?
-In this data publication, we look at the performance profile of the Dutch research system over the period 2015-2018 by comparing the research specialisation index (OSI) of the Netherlands with the citation impact (CI) for 35 science fields.
+In this data publication, we look at the performance profile of the Dutch research system over the period 2017-2020 by comparing the research specialisation index (OSI) of the Netherlands with the citation impact (CI) for 35 science fields.

-The performance profile of the Netherlands research system relates the Netherlands international research specialisation index (RSI) in the period 2015-2018 to the citation impact (CI) score, for 35 scientific fields.
+The performance profile of the Netherlands research system relates the Netherlands international research specialisation index (RSI) in the period 2017-2020 to the citation impact (CI) score, for 35 scientific fields.
 Thus, the indicator shows whether the scientific fields in which Dutch science is most specialised are also the fields with the highest performance.

-Degree of specialisation and citation impact by field, 2015-2018
+Degree of specialisation and citation impact by field, 2017-2020

-Of the 35 science fields, two have a very high citation impact, namely Information and Communication Sciences and Political Sciences.
-Ten fields of science have a high citation impact and fourteen fields of science have an above-average citation impact.
-The two fields in which the Netherlands has a very high citation impact are also fields in which the Netherlands is highly specialised.
+Of the 35 science fields, one field has a very high citation impact, namely the multidisciplinary journals.
+Ten scientific fields have a high citation impact and sixteen scientific fields an above-average citation impact.
+There are thirteen areas in which the Netherlands is highly specialized.
+The majority of these (11) also have a high or above-average citation impact.

-a) Area-standardised citation impact scores (CI): the number of citations received by publications from the 2015-2018 period during the 2015-2019 period compared to the global average of citations received per area (global average = 1.0).
+a) Area-standardised citation impact scores (CI): the number of citations received by publications from the 2017-2020 period during the 2017-2021 period compared to the global average of citations received per area (global average = 1.0).

-b) Research Specialization Index (OSI): the share of Dutch research publications per scientific field in the period 2015-2018 in the total Dutch publication output, divided by the average percentage of the same scientific field in the publication output of all reference countries combined, unweighted by publication size of the countries (mean for all reference countries = 1.0).
+b) Research Specialization Index (OSI): the share of Dutch research publications per scientific field in the period 2017-2020 in the total Dutch publication output, divided by the average percentage of the same scientific field in the publication output of all reference countries combined, unweighted by publication size of the countries (mean for all reference countries = 1.0).